MrJackSpade/adaptive-p-docs/sections/04_algorithm.md

 > **Graph [G-10]: Transformation Function Shape**
 > *Plot the function PEAK - SHARPNESS × dist² / (1 + dist) showing the quadratic core transitioning to linear tails.
 Annotate the key regions.*

-**Contrast with Gaussian:**
+**Why not a floor-based transformation?**

-A Gaussian transformation (e.g., `exp(-dist²)`) approaches zero asymptotically but never goes negative.
-All distant tokens converge toward the same floor, enabling the cluster accumulation problem.
+A transformation with a minimum logit floor (e.g., one that asymptotically approaches zero) would cause all distant tokens to converge toward the same value, enabling the cluster accumulation problem described next.

-The samples.log includes both Adaptive-P and Gaussian outputs for comparison.
-On clustered distributions, Gaussian preserves significantly more tail probability.

 ## 3.5 Why Unbounded Negative Logits Matter